jkremser/express-generator-typescript/README.md

 is pre-configured to use [kubernetes client](https://github.com/kubernetes-client/javascript).

 It contains a simple REST endpoint for working with deployments in the Kubernetes cluster.
 Part of the application is a very simple web ui that lists the deployments and allows to delete a deployment.
+You should be able to see the same deployments as your `kubectl get deployments` command.
+The k8s client has the auto-configure capability so that it reads the information about the cluster and the baerer token from the kubeconfig or from the correct location (mounted secrets w/ the token and CA cert) when running on a pod in k8s cluster.

 This project is based on a repo [express-generator-typescript](https://github.com/seanpmaxwell/express-generator-typescript.git) created by [Sean Maxwell](https://github.com/seanpmaxwell) and adds the Kubernetes example on top of it (also some other changes).